Azrienlabs/Az-Core/README.md

 ## 🤔 What is this?

-**Arc** is the easiest way to start building hierarchical multi-agent systems and autonomous applications powered by LLMs.
-With under 10 lines of code, you can create sophisticated agent teams that collaborate, reason, and solve complex problems.
-Arc provides pre-built agent architectures, orchestration patterns, and workflow management to help you get started quickly and seamlessly incorporate intelligent agents into your applications.
+**azcore** is the easiest way to start building hierarchical multi-agent systems and autonomous applications powered by LLMs.
+With under 10 lines of code, you can create sophisticated agent teams that collaborate, reason, and solve complex problems. azcore provides pre-built agent architectures, orchestration patterns, and workflow management to help you get started quickly and seamlessly incorporate intelligent agents into your applications.

-We recommend you use Arc if you want to:
+We recommend you use azcore if you want to:
 - **Quickly build multi-agent systems** with hierarchical coordination
 - **Implement advanced reasoning patterns** like ReAct, Reflexion, and Self-Consistency
 - **Create autonomous agent teams** with built-in collaboration and routing
 - **Build production-ready agent applications** with persistence, caching, and monitoring

-Arc supports multiple agent patterns and workflows including:
+azcore supports multiple agent patterns and workflows including:
 - 🎯 **Agent Patterns**: ReAct, Reflexion, Reasoning Duo, Self-Consistency
 - 🌲 **Workflow Types**: Sequential, Concurrent, Hierarchical, Forest Swarm, Graph-based
 - 🤝 **Team Coordination**: Agent routing, pattern matching, group chat, mixture of agents